ay-project/ay-project-backend/README.md

 ### Requirements
 - NodeJS installed
 - Docker installed
-- PostgreSQL database exists
+- PostgreSQL database exists (or any sequelize compatible db)

 #### Database Setup
 1. Create `config.json` file in `/database/config`
-2. Set config file with database connection informations (need to set up a database, Postgres was used but any sequelize compatible should work)
+2. Set config file with database connection informations (needed to set up a database, Postgres was used but any sequelize compatible db should work)
 3. Create the database tables with :
 `sequelize db:migrate`
 4. Create default database data by running the`generate.js` script in `/database/creationScripts`